DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 ------|------|------------
 row | [GroupRow](#grouprow) | The group row.
-column | [Column](#column-extension) | The column associated with the group. expanded | boolean | Specifies if the row is expanded. onToggle | () => void | An event that initiates toggle the group row's expanded state.
+column | [Column](#column-extension) | The column associated with the group. expanded | boolean | Specifies whether the row is expanded. onToggle | () => void | An event that initiates group row's expanding or collapsing.

 ### TableGroupRowProps

-Describes the properties passed to a component that renders a group row.
+Describes properties passed to a component that renders a group row.

 A value with the [TableRowProps](table.md#tablerowprops) shape extended by the following fields: